pluralsight/guides/in-review/devops/deploy-horizon-using-docker-cloud-digitalocean/article.md

  3. Tag the image
  4. Push it to Docker Hub.

-To enable this. add the [docker service](https://docs.travis-ci.com/user/docker/) to the *.travis.yml*.
+To enable this, add the [docker service](https://docs.travis-ci.com/user/docker/) to the *.travis.yml*.

 > Don't forget to change the DOCKER_IMAGE_NAME environment variable to your name/horizon-with-docker!